JamesRSmith1/RC-Boat/JOURNAL.md

 author: "James Smith"
 description: "Custom 3D Printed RC Boat"
 Started on: "2025-07-07"
+Total Time Spent On Project: ~14 Hours
 ---

 **Day 1 - July 7th Inspiration and Research**

 Total time - 2 Hours

 After taking some inspiration from a friend creating their own RC Fan Boat, I wanted to dip my toes into the RC world through making my own.
 I figured that an RC Boat would be a relatively easier, yet still challenging, project to start working with RC and making my own things.
 In the future, I will hope to make a custom 5" FPV Drone as I enjoy flying my current TinyWhoop.

 I used to have a fast RC Speedboat and would take it out to the lake to drive around whenever I could.
 I would like to try and bring this boat as I used to and try it out.

 After looking at my friends fan boat, I wanted to try and challenge myself with a water prop boat.
 I began by looking online at videos and forums of the design of a boat.
 I watched many videos of boat builds and design.
-[This](https://sites.google.com/cherrycreekschools.org/digitaldesign/project-examples/rc-boat) site of another creators build process helped me form an idea of the physics behind a good RC boat with CoM.
+[This](https://sites.google.com/cherrycreekschools.org/digitaldesign/project-examples/rc-boat) site of another creator's build process helped me form an idea of the physics behind a good RC boat with CoM.
 It also helped me in deciding my hull shape to be a displacement/deep V single hull.
 I decided this hull shape as it would be easiest to design and because it is similar to the boat I used to have.

 To propel the boat, I decided I will integrate a water jet/boat intake into the hull.
 This allows for a more compact boat and allows the prop to be protected.
 I looked at various designs of water jets before picking one to design my boat around.
 With the general boat design in mind, I am ready to begin design.

-**Day 2-3 - July 8-9 Picking Parts and Designing Hull** Total Time - 8 Hours
+**Day 2-3 - July 8-9 Picking Parts and Designing Hull**

+Total Time - 8 Hours

 Today, I began by choosing the components of my build.
 [ELRS Reciever](https://www.amazon.com/BETAFPV-ExpressLRS-Compatible-Multirotors-Helicopters/dp/B09WHLJ2GN/ref=sr_1_2?crid=5175J2NAFMWD) - Could be used with my Radiomaster Pocket
 [ESC](https://www.amazon.com/RC-Brushless-Electric-Controller-bullet/dp/B071GRSFBD/ref=asc_df_B071GRSFBD?mcid=f79a234e84eb3688957acc64e2d06233&hvocijid=6570016539828006300-B071GRSFBD-&hvexpln=73&tag=hyprod-20) - Good reviews, reccomended to me, has the specs I need